 While we tend to think of tailgating and not using your turn signal and the like as merely inconsiderate driving (and it is), it is also against the law.
 There are Tennessee statutes prohibiting following too closely and mandating the use of turn signals.
 As for my biggest pet peeve (left lane hogs), a majority of states have laws stipulating that the left lane is for passing or turning.
 However, to try and combat the problem of road rage, Tennessee and other states including Georgia, Virginia, Oklahoma and Nevada) have passed new laws with bigger fines and have increased enforcement.
 Other states like Missouri try to educate drivers with humorous signs such as “Camp in the Ozarks, not the left lane”.
 The goal of both approaches is to improve basic driving skills in hopes of reducing the amount of road rage and the number of accidents.

-At the Law Offices of John Day, our award-winning attorneys have seen the damage car accidents can inflict on individuals and families.
+At The Law Offices of John Day, P.C., our award-winning attorneys have seen the damage car accidents can inflict on individuals and families.
 If you have been in a car accident and would like a free consultation, simply give us a call at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free).
 We handle all accident cases on a contingency basis so we only get paid if we win.
 And, unlike some law firms, we advance all case expenses, without interest, so you do not have to pay anything out of pocket to pursue your rights.
 For more information on how we handle fees and expenses, click here.
 Then, give us a call to get started.